SiaFoundation/siad/modules/accounting/README.md

 The persistence subsystem is responsible for ensuring safe and performant ACID operations by using the `persist` package's `AppendOnlyPersist` object.
-The latest persistence is store in the `Accounting` struct and is loaded from disk on startup.
+The latest persistence is stored in the `Accounting` struct and is loaded from disk on startup.

 **Inbound Complexities**